gfeiden/Notebook/Sparks/Seeds.md

 ### AGB star companions (2015-08-06)

 A previous idea was that PCEB stars may be preferentially metal-rich after accreting material ejected by the primary star.
-In particular, the existence of KOI-XXX and the case of CM Dra, which appears at the metal-rich tail of the distribution for thick disk stars.
+In particular, the existence of [KOI-256](http://adsabs.harvard.edu/abs/2013ApJ...767..111M) and the case of [CM Dra](http://adsabs.harvard.edu/abs/2014A%26A...571A..70F), which appears at the metal-rich tail of the distribution for thick disk stars.
 White dwarf companion suggests an AGB tertiary once existed, perhaps CM Dra stars accreted material and are now metal rich?

 Now, there was a tweet from M. Collins about a talk given by Starkenberg,